Y-o-p/Y-o-p.github.io/_pages/projects.md

 ## [fog](https://github.com/Y-o-p/fog): Volume Ray Casting
 _Oct 2023 to Jan 2024_

 **fog** is a Volume Ray Casting framework built with C++ and OpenGL.
 This was done for my honors capstone, a final project for my honors diploma at UAH.
-I compared results between CPU and GPU implementations and put them on a poster for UAH's Research Horizons Day.
+I took concepts I learned from the Intro to Computer Graphics course taught at UAH--such as Barycentric interpolation, orthographic viewing, blending, Blinn-Phong illumination--and combined them with further studies of volumetric ray casting to achieve the effect below.
+The ray casting concepts used in this project include central-difference gradient, image-order ray casting, and additive compositing.
+I also compared results between CPU and GPU implementations and put them on a poster for UAH's Research Horizons Day.

 [Click Here](/poster/) to see my Research Horizons Day poster.
 {: .notice--success}

-{% include figure image_path="imgs/PerlinCube.gif" alt="Perlin Noise Cube" caption="A " %}
+{% include figure image_path="imgs/PerlinCube.gif" alt="Perlin Noise Cube" caption="A real-time Perlin noise cube rendering by fog." %}

 ## [RSNBB](https://github.com/Y-o-p/recipes-should-not-be-blogs): Recipe Scraper
 _Jun 2023_